Cars

 “I complained the whole way there The car ride back and up the stairs”

-The car ride is the vehicle of mundane domestic memory, the ordinary transport to and from the swimming trip that the child complains through, not realizing these are the moments she will later wish she had savored.
+The car ride is the vehicle of mundane domestic memory, the ordinary transport to and from the swimming trip that the child complains through, not realising these are the moments she will later wish she had savored.

 “I want to drive away with you”

-“Range Rovers and Jaguars”
+“With their Range Rovers and their Jaguars”

-“I'm in the Ghost like I'm whippin' a boat”
+“We do the most, I'm in the Ghost like I'm whippin' a boat”

 “You come and pick me up, no headlights”

-“Remember when you hit the brakes too soon”
+“Remember when you hit the brakes too soon?”

-“Small talk, he drives”
+“Small talk, he drives, coffee at midnight”

 “And you were tossing me the car keys”

-“Now it's big black cars and Riviera views”
+“Now, it's big black cars and Riviera views”

 “Call a cab, lose my number”